dnth/dnth.github.io/content/blog/clean_up_your_digital_life/index.md

 {{< figure_resizing src="cluster_6667.png" caption="" >}}
 {{< figure_resizing src="cluster_16356.png" caption="A gallery of similar shots." >}}

-Above, I've shown you three examples of similar-looking shots grouped.
-There are more.
-Check them out in the [notebook](https://github.com/dnth/clean-up-digital-life-fastdup-blogpost/blob/main/fastdup_analyze.ipynb).
+Above, I've shown you three examples of similar-looking shots grouped together with the file path of each image.
+It's up to you to decide what to do with the similar looking shots.
+Not going to use them?
+Delete.
+Otherwise you can also keep them organized in a folder of some sort.

+{{< notice tip >}}
+Check out the full output of the above code in the [notebook](https://github.com/dnth/clean-up-digital-life-fastdup-blogpost/blob/main/fastdup_analyze.ipynb).
+{{< /notice >}}

 ### 🔓 Conclusion